the workshops

 Although no volunteer will never be alone with any child, we follow all child safety procedures.
 All volunteers are known to us or have provided references.

-If you are interested in volunteering in 2024 please get in touch.
+If you are interested in volunteering in 2025, please get in touch for more information, or about any aspect of Bridgnorth & South Shropshire Crucial Crew.

 Resources